A survey of 579 French women has been carried out by the IFOP polling institute in September to monitor attitudes towards porn.

 Brook Campaign for Sex and Relationship Education (UK)

-sexual wellbeing, and that many of the crimes being committed stem from basic ignorance.
+eventual sexual wellbeing, and that many of the crimes being committed stem from basic ignorance.
 Therefore, we feel that this Brook campaign is very important.
-We appreciate their enormous efforts and applaud their commitment to involving young people in their
+We appreciate their enormous efforts and applaud their commitment to involving young

-Hamlets in October 2011, called Lap-dancing --- A Choice or Exploitation? .
+Tower Hamlets in October 2011, called Lap-dancing --- A Choice or Exploitation? .
 She has broadcast the outcome widely, to show everyone what is happening to these performers and their work places.
-Edie also contributed to Moron Watch's Campaign for
+Edie also contributed to Moron Watch's

 The Report is straightforward and informative without being preachy or judgemental.
 Eg on the subject of Pornography: